 Although the year has been pretty tumultuous, the government has provided some bang on support measures to help keep SMEs moving and thriving.
 We’ve jotted down a list of the current need to know’s regarding business recovery, tax, and anything else you may need to know as a business owner that’s been through the thick of it in 2020.

-A lifesaver for some businesses – the Small Business Cash Flow Loan is still available for application until 31 December 2023 (a recent update).
+A lifesaver for some businesses – the Small Business Cash Flow Loan is still available for application until 31 December.
 To be eligible for the loan you must have 50 or fewer full-time employees and be viable on an ongoing basis (meaning your business is likely to be able to pay your debt in full and on time over the next 18 months.)
 Long story short, the maximum amount of the loan is $10,000, plus $1,800 per employee for a company.
 If you’re a Sole Trader, you can receive up to $11,800.
-The loan is interest-free if you repay it in full within the first 2 years.
+The loan is interest-free if you repay it in full in the first year.
 Following this, the annual interest rate is 3%.

 Temporary Tax Loss Carry-Back – Here’s a goody for lovers of the loss carried forward tax rules – the government announced earlier in the year a tax loss carry-back.
 Essentially, this means that businesses who made a loss in the 2020 year or are expected to make a loss in the 2021 year may be eligible for a tax refund, therefore carrying back the loss to the preceding income year that was profitable.
 You may have already noticed this in your 2020 annual’s in the form of a tax refund, however, you could also ask for a refund of provisional tax paid for 2020 if you’re wanting to carry back the estimated loss for 2021.
 Your business may be eligible if you’re expected to incur a loss in the 20/21 years and made a profit in the year before the loss.
 Get in touch with your Outside go-to for a rundown.